Deeplite/neutrino/docs/profiler.rst

 .. note::

-    If you looking for an SDK documentation, please head over here (#TODO).
+    If you looking for an SDK documentation, please head over `here <https://deeplite.github.io/deeplite-profiler/>`_.

-The following section describes a conceptual overview on the working of ``deeplite-profiler``.
-This help is adding and/or contributing custom performance metrics, while profiling deep learning models.
+The following section describes a conceptual overview on the workings of ``deeplite-profiler``.
+This help in adding and/or contributing custom performance metrics while profiling deep learning models.
 The core of ``deeplite-profiler`` is made up of three main classes, ``Profiler`` itself, ``ProfilerFunction`` and ``StatusKey``.
-To be able to use a custom profiling metric, the following three steps has to be performed:
+To be able to use a custom profiling metric, the following three steps must be performed:

 #. :ref:`statuskey`
 #. :ref:`profilerfunction`